 Diet

-If you read our recent post about the Healing Diet Reset program, you know that what we eat makes a dramatic difference in how much inflammation we have in our bodies.
-Foods like refined sugar, processed man made foods and even excessive intake of grains are pro-inflammatory while foods like grass-fed beef, wild caught salmon, vegetables and healthy fats are all anti-inflammatory.
+What we eat makes a dramatic difference in how much inflammation we have in our bodies.
+Foods like refined sugar, processed man-made foods, and even excessive intake of grains are pro-inflammatory.
+Foods like grass-fed beef, wild-caught salmon, organic fruits and vegetables, and healthy fats are all anti-inflammatory.

 Exercise

-One of the best approaches to exercise that maximizes the anti-inflammatory response in the body are called High Intensity Intervals.
-These short bursts of intense workouts increase the production of human growth hormone and stimulate the production of chemicals that trigger the immune system to decrease inflammation.
+One of the best approaches to exercise that maximizes the anti-inflammatory response in the body is called Interval Training.
+These short bursts of intense workouts increase the production of human growth hormones and stimulate the production of chemicals that trigger the immune system to decrease inflammation.

-There are some great natural anti-inflammatory foods and herbs that can be taken to further reduce inflammation.
-Probably the most well known is a compound called curcumin, found in the spice turmeric.
+There are some great natural anti-inflammatory nutrients and herbs that can be taken to further reduce inflammation.
+Probably the most well-known is a compound called curcumin, found in the spice turmeric.
 Curcumin is a powerful anti-inflammatory agent.
 My patients often tell me that it works as good, if not better than their ibuprofen pills.
 And it turns out that it is great for your brain too.

 Advanced Treatments